trigaten/Event_Video_Classification/README.md

 3 layers of convolutions + max pooling

-One LSTM layer with a 1200 node hidden layer
+One GRU layer with a 1200 node hidden layer

 2 fully connected layers with sigmoid activations

 ### 2.2 Reasoning
 CNNs are a common algorithm for deal with image classification.
 They are used here since we are dealing with a stream of images.
-The LSTM layer is necessary so the model can remember what has happened over previous frames.
+The GRU layer is necessary so the model can remember what has happened over previous frames.

 ## 3. Training
 ### 3.1 Setup